openprovider/openprovider-domains-blesta/README.md

 By default the Openprovider module supports the most popular 100 TLDs.
 If you'd like to add more, simply add the desired TLDs to the list of allowed TLDs in the file `/openprovider/config/openprovider.php`

-### Contact Us!
+### Development Pause

-- We want the module to reflect your needs and feedback is welcome.
-Please contact us: integrations(at)openprovider.com
+Development on the module is paused.
+If you have interest in the module, please create an issue with the requested features, which will be considered at the earliest possible time.